"I watched our most talented artists get squeezed out of New York City or put their plays on back burners..."

 I was mostly concerned an entire generation of new plays were not going to be written, simply because young writers couldn't afford to write them.

-And so with the LARK Play Development Center, we launched the PoNY Fellowship which provided all of those deeply impactful means.
+And so with The Lark, we launched the PoNY Fellowship which provided all of those deeply impactful means.
 And now with the launch of PoNY 2.0, we are expanding our assistance to playwrights to include long-term support - producing partners, artistic homes, career-development grants and financial counsel.

 Our PoNY community has expanded immensely with Mara Manus, our strategic advisor, now at the helm of our growth.
 Our family of Patrons, Partners and Playwrights is growing broader and deeper each and every day.